 Over the last years, Praat evolved to a standard tool for phonetic analysis.
 An increasing number of users with various backgrounds have mastered the basic level of praatology: operating the Praat GUI (graphical user interface).
 If you are one of these users you are able to accomplish more or less complex phonetic analyses by clicking buttons, selecting menu items, and typing parameters into forms.
-Given the complexity and the sometimes counter-intuitive structure of the Praat GUI this is no small achievement and is sufficient for data exploration and the occasional mini study.
+Given the complexity of the Praat GUI this is no small achievement and is sufficient for data exploration and the occasional mini study.

 But as soon as the amount of data increases and analysis steps have to be repeated over and over, operating the Praat GUI becomes tedious and prone to error.
 If you notice these symptoms you should consider to endeavor the master level of praatology: operating Praat by script.
 With Praat scripts you can